gwexploratoryaudits/brla_explore/B2Audits/README.md

 `[StopSched1, StopValue1, ExpectedBallots1] = B2Risks(0.4, N, n1, kmin1, 0)`

 to obtain the array `StopSched1` of the *BRAVO* schedule of stopping probabilities, `StopValue1` its sum, expected to be very close to 1 and representing the total probability of the audit stopping, and `ExpectedBallots`, the expected number of ballots drawn, for an underlying election of margin 0.4, which this audit, defined by `n1` and `kmin1`, was designed for.
-The value `N` is a dummy variable and does not affect the answers.
+When sampling is without replacement, the value `N` is only used to find the expected number of ballots, and its contribution is weighted by multiplying by StopValue1, which will be consequential if the number of draws is small for the margin.
+In particular, `N` matters when the `margin=0`(when it is the risk that is computed).
+If the entire arrays of `n` and `kmin` computed using *B2BRAVOkmin* are used, `N` is of consequence only for `margin=0`.
 The last argument, `0`, represents an audit with replacement.

 Similarly, you could try: